fleetdm/fleet/handbook/company/communications.md

 | Product development             | <sup><sub>_See [🛩️ Product groups](https://fleetdm.com/handbook/company/product-groups#current-product-groups)_ </sup></sub>

 ### Docs
-This page details processes related to maintaining and updating the ([Fleet documentation](https://fleetdm.com/docs)).
+This page details processes related to maintaining and updating the [Fleet documentation](https://fleetdm.com/docs).

 When someone asks a question in a public channel, it's safe to assume they aren't the only person looking for an answer.